Reading is

 10-What’s behind it all?
 (Underlying assumptions).

-Reading for skimming refers to an extensive reading.
+Reading for skimming refers to an extensive

-It means that you
+reading.
+It means that you read a text quickly

-to get the general ideas of the
+and generally to get the general ideas of the text.

 This is applied when you deal with a long